Author's Avatar

 • A renter, renting a housing association or council property.

-The final requirement is that you must live in the property, you cannot fully or partially rent it out.
+Finally, the last requirement, once the previous two have been met, is you must live in the property, and you cannot fully or partially rent it out.

 Can I remortgage a Shared Ownership property?

-Despite this not being the most common kind of mortgage, it’s indeed possible to get a Shared Ownership remortgage.
+Despite this not being the most common practice, it’s indeed possible to get a Shared Ownership remortgage.
 The principle is the same as with a standard mortgage – you are being loaned money against the value of your property.
 But in this case, the property in question is just the share of your home that you own.

 If you’re remortgaging to get a better deal or to take advantage of the increased property value and release some equity.
 Then, the fact that it is a Shared Ownership arrangement should not stand in your way.

-• The only issue may arise from the fact that Shared Ownership mortgages are only available from a select range of lenders.
-Meaning your options are limited.
-You may also find that many lenders that do offer Shared Ownership mortgages will not want to work with you directly.
-Preferring to handle applications via a trusted intermediary.
+• The only issue may arise from the fact that Shared Ownership mortgages are only available from a select range of lenders, meaning your options are limited.
+You may also find that many lenders who do offer Shared Ownership mortgages will not want to work with you directly, preferring to handle applications via a trusted intermediary like us.

 • It’s also a good idea to consult with the co-owners of the property.
 This could be the Housing Association, local authority, or other approved body.
 You can then confirm that they permit remortgaging.
 Rules vary from one local authority to another, so make sure you check your agreement.

-• As ever, you must also make sure that any new mortgage deal is the right one for your circumstances. another.
+• As ever, you must also make sure that any new mortgage deal is the right one for your circumstances.
+Seeking expert advice can help ensure you are making the right decision, so if you do need help with a shared ownership remortgage, feel free to reach out.

 How are Shared Ownership mortgages different?